Victorian NPEP Service

 View Health Professional Information

-The Victoria Non-Occupational Post Exposure Prophylaxis (NPEP) Service can assist people who have been exposed to HIV (either sexually or by injecting drugs) with the aim of reducing the risk of contracting HIV.
+The Victorian Non-Occupational Post Exposure Prophylaxis (NPEP) Service assists people who have been exposed to HIV (either sexually or by injecting drugs) to access PEP to reduce the risk of acquiring HIV.

 What we do